VdocVdoc/autotyper/README.md

 How do you run this?

-Download python from thier website: https://www.python.org/downloads/
+Download python from their website: https://www.python.org/downloads/

 Create a file called whatever with externsion .py